 Rachel then revealed she’s eager to put the past behind her before adding, “If I could do it all over again, I would’ve made the right choices instead of the wrong ones.
 I would’ve changed a lot.”
 Coming to her current standing, from what we can tell, the cosmetology school graduate (2018) is now proudly serving as a full-time creative hairstylist around the Los Angeles, California, area.
+She has also left her Xanax addiction behind.

 With Nicholas “Nick” Prugo being the co-ring leader, he was sentenced to two years in state prison upon pleading no contest to robbing Audriana Patridge’s as well as Lindsay Lohan’s homes.
 However, he was allowed his freedom after serving just one year in county jail — he soon told ABC News he didn’t understand “what was real and what wasn’t” during the crimes “because I was so consumed with reality television.”